 The COIL Foundation supports LGBTQ organizations around the country.

-The Collingwood Foundation supports LGBTQ organizations across the United States.
+The Colin Higgins Foundation broadly supports LGBTQ youth across the United States.

 Common Stream invests in LGBTQ organizations located in the U.S. that benefit youth, schools, and theater as an empowerment tool.